-by John Dean, Marketing Content Specialist, Enfocus
+by John Dean, Product Manager, Enfocus

 Print production teams are often faced with images with resolutions that are too low to reproduce with acceptable quality.
 However, there are also instances where PDF file sizes are very large due to extra data and images that are of a higher resolution than necessary.